State Summary

 2010 cycle

 Alabama’s legislature drew both congressional and state legislative lines.
-The congressional plan (SB 484) was passed on June 2, 2011, signed by the Governor on June 8, 2011, and precleared on Nov.
+The congressional plan (SB 484) was passed on June 2, 2011, signed by the governor on June 8, 2011, and precleared on Nov.
 21, 2011.
-The state legislative plan (HB 19 for state House districts, SB 25 for state Senate districts) was passed on May 24, 2012, signed by the Governor on May 31, 2012, and precleared on Oct.
+The state legislative plan (HB 19 for state House districts, SB 25 for state Senate districts) was passed on May 24, 2012, signed by the governor on May 31, 2012, and precleared on Oct.
 5, 2012.

 Challenges to the congressional plan in federal court were rejected.
 [Chestnut v.
 Merrill, 446 F. Supp.
 3d 908 (2020)]